 Explanation:

-Standard costing plays a very important role in controlling labor cost with maximize the efficiency of labor department.
-The result of efficiency variance be either favorable or unfavorable.
+Standard costing plays a very important role in controlling labor costs while maximizing the labor department’s efficiency.

-Unfavorable efficiency variance means that the actual labor hours are higher than expected for a certain amount of unit’s production.
+Unfavorable efficiency variance means that the actual labor hours are higher than expected for a certain amount of a unit’s production.